Tribute (magazine)

-Tribute is an entertainment industry magazine published by Tribute Entertainment Media Group that covers film, television, music, pop culture, celebrity lifestyle: beauty and fashion, and red carpet premieres.
+Tribute is a Canadian entertainment industry magazine published by Tribute Entertainment Media Group that covers film, television, music, pop culture, celebrity lifestyle: beauty and fashion, and red carpet premieres.
 The magazine is read by over 1,500,000 and is distributed in Canadian theaters six times a year with a circulation of 500,000.
 Tribute features coverage of the latest news in Hollywood, film previews, fashion, gossip, movie-related books, music, trivia and feature contests.
 Tribute has provided coverage of the Toronto International Film Festival for more than 15 years.

 History

 Founded in 1980, Tribute magazine was first published in 1981 with the cover featuring the movie Reds.

 Typical content

 The magazine features celebrities on the cover and the most exciting movies opening each month.
 It publishes several "double issues" each year (March/April, May/June, July/August, and October/November) that are available in major theaters across the country.